 Today most established bookmakers offer mobile betting with deposits available to one account across all devices.
 Some mobile bonuses are free to use even for customers with an existing account.
 Mobile bonuses are targeted at bettors who are comfortable placing bets from a smartphone or other mobile devices.
 Television advertising during live events promotes the mobile betting experience.

 Cheltenham Festival Bonuses

 No one event dominates a sport like the Cheltenham Festival dominates National Hunt racing.
-One of the many subplots is the involvement of horse trained in Ireland.
+One of the many subplots is the involvement of horses trained in Ireland.
 The meeting has been described as the Olympics of the sport and winning a race at Cheltenham in March is the pinnacle of jumps racing.
 The Racing Post do an annual survey of the top 20 races in the UK for betting turnover.
-The Grand National is by far the most popular but at leat10 races at the festival are in the top 20 for betting.
+The Grand National is by far the most popular, but at least 10 races at the festival are in the top 20 for betting.

 Bookmakers target new customers during Cheltenham week with lucrative and generous bonuses.
 These offers are available for shop customers and have led to the practice of sharbing.
 This involves going from shop to shop to take advantage of arbitrage situations created by free bets and bonuses.
-The market is more competitive online with great offers more new customers.
-Several weeks ahead of the festival bookmakers offer non runner/ no bet for the championship races.
+The market is more competitive online with great offers for new customers.
+Several weeks ahead of the festival, bookmakers offer non-runner/no bet for the championship races.

 Bookmakers have offered the following bonuses specific to the Cheltenham Festival in recent years:

 - Returned stakes if your horse finishes second to the starting price favourite in the first race of the 2015 meeting